Storrow Drive: History

-The parkway is named for James J. Storrow, an investment banker who led a campaign to create the Charles River Basin and preserve and improve the riverbanks as a public park.
-He had never advocated a parkway beside the river, and Helen Storrow, his widow, publicly opposed it.
+As Back Bay was filled-in it created the new space along what was formerly the Back Bay tidal marsh portion of the Charles River.
+The road is named for James J. Storrow, an investment banker who led a campaign to create the Charles River Basin and preserve and improve the riverbanks as a public park.
+Storrow had never advocated a arterial route beside the river, and Helen Storrow, his widow, publicly opposed it.
+As a further irony, the eponymous term "Storrowing" is used to refer to frequent crashes involving over-sized vehicles mistakenly driven onto the parkway and colliding with unusually low-clearance bridges and overpasses.